freiwilligenarbeit-uganda-schimpanse

 Background of the project initiative in Uganda

-These innovative approaches effectively mitigate human-wildlife conflict, foster sustainable livelihoods, and ensure long-term biodiversity conservation in and around Kibale National Park.
+Through these initiatives, volunteers help mitigate human-wildlife conflicts, foster sustainable livelihoods, and ensure long-term biodiversity conservation around Kibale National Park.

 Conscious Travel with Natucate